Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 * Docker containers (ACS, Share, Alfresco Search Service, PostgreSQL) configuration and orchestration via Docker compose
 * (Optional) AMP deployment configuration (JAR is the recommended artifact type and the default)

-The project created using the All-In-One Maven archetype includes some sample code (by default) to show you how to develop with the Alfresco Content Services
+The project created using the All-In-One Maven archetype includes some sample code (by default) to show you how to develop with the Content Services
 Repository and the Alfresco Share client.
 The samples included in the project are basic and straightforward, and can help you to take the first steps into
 Alfresco development.

-The All-In-One project is recommended to be used if you have to develop a customization of the Alfresco Content Services Repository together with customizations on Alfresco Share client.
-If your plan to develop a project on the Alfresco Content Services Repository only, use the Platform JAR Maven archetype.
+The All-In-One project is recommended to be used if you have to develop a customization of the Content Services Repository together with customizations on Alfresco Share client.
+If your plan to develop a project on the Content Services Repository only, use the Platform JAR Maven archetype.
 If you plan to develop a project on the Alfresco Share client only, use the Share JAR Maven archetype.

 For more information about the All-In-One project, see [All-In-One project structure](#structureaio).

 ### org.alfresco.maven.archetype:alfresco-platform-jar-archetype

-This archetype allows a developer to implement the Platform JAR project on Alfresco Content Services.
+This archetype allows a developer to implement the Platform JAR project on Content Services.
 It has been reshaped in SDK 4.1 to leverage on Docker.

-The Platform JAR Maven archetype allows a developer to create a module on Alfresco Content Services, in particular on the Repository side, and includes:
+The Platform JAR Maven archetype allows a developer to create a module on Content Services, in particular on the Repository side, and includes:

 * ACS Repository JAR
 * ACS Repository Docker image configuration